-Graduates completing a Certificate III & IV in Guiding at the Drysdale South Campus have an excellent opportunity to gain employment as Adventure Tour Guides.
+Graduates completing a SIT303165 Certificate III in Guiding & SIT40216 Certificate IV in Guiding at the Drysdale South Campus have an excellent opportunity to gain employment as Adventure Tour Guides.
 Tourism operators in Tasmania highly value this course, and seek out our graduates each year to employ.

 Job outcomes for people with this qualification include: